MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Anaplan.md

 ### Power Query expression error

-If you encounter a Power Query expession error, select **Refresh Preview** to refresh the data.
+If you encounter a Power Query expression error, select **Refresh Preview** to refresh the data.

 ![Power Query error Key and Table](media/anaplan/Expression-error.png)